-- S60B(1)a – Ensuring children have the benefit of both parents having meaningful involvement in their lives that is consistent with their best interests; and
+- S60B(1)a – Ensuring children have the benefit of both parents having a meaningful involvement in their lives that is consistent with their best interests; and

 The need to protect the children from harm is a paramount consideration in determining their best interest

 It’s important to note that the Family Law Act is not trying to promote an optimal relationship with the parent but rather a meaningful one in the child’s best interest.
-A meaningful relationship is generally defined as something that is significant and valuable to the child.
-A meaningful relationship might include no contact, phone contact, supervised contact or anything that the court determines is in the child’s best interests.
+A meaningful relationship is generally defined as something significant and valuable to the child.
+A meaningful relationship might include no contact, phone contact, supervised contact, or anything the court determines is in the child’s best interests.
 In family violence cases, a court must weigh these two objects (among others) carefully against additional considerations.

 Additional Child Custody Considerations

-S60CC sets out further considerations that a court must take into account, these include but are not limited to:
+S60CC sets out further considerations that a court must take into account; these include but are not limited to:

-- Views of the child
+- Views of the child;

-- Nature of the relationship with the child
+- Nature of the relationship with the child;

-- The capacity of the child’s parents to care for the children
+- The capacity of the child’s parents to care for the children;

-- The attitude of the child
+- The attitude of the child; and

-- Family violence involving the child or a member of the child’s family
+- Family violence involving the child or a member of the child’s family.

 Mediation and family violence